 Lorikeets by Peter Skrzynecki is though a poem about a small bird of the lory family, chiefly found in New Guinea, it actually describes the conditions under which he and his family were compelled to migrate to Australia, leaving his own country, after Second World War (1939 – 1945).
-Where the poet talks about the activities of the bird, such as their way of invasion on poet’s tree, and laying them waste, he also sheds light over the natural instinct of Lorikeets that come from the rainforests, invade his trees, and destroy them to satisfy their appetite.
-The poet says they come in groups (flocks), with screeching sound, and vanish above in the sky without any knowledge about their further whereabouts.
+Where the poet talks about the activities of the bird, such as their way of invasion on poet’s tree, and laying them waste, he also sheds light on the natural instinct of Lorikeets that come from the rainforests, invade his trees, and destroy them to satisfy their appetite.
+The poet says they come in groups (flocks), with a screeching sound, and vanish above in the sky without any knowledge about their further whereabouts.

-Thus, the theme of the poem Lorikeets is immigration, but the poem also shows poet’s love toward nature the way he has described the beauty of Lorikeets, and provides us the best description of their beauty.
+Thus, the theme of the poem Lorikeets is immigration, but the poem also shows the poet’s love toward nature the way he has described the beauty of Lorikeets and provides us the best description of their beauty.
 Through the theme of migration, he brings to light the conditions under which he and his family had to leave their home country, and what kind of hardships his family had to go through during this voyage.

 In the first stanza of the poem Lorikeets by Peter Skrzynecki, the poet (who is a speaker here) tells, each morning, there is a flock of Lorikeets, coming from the rainforests (a lush-green dense forest, enriched with biodiversity, and typically found in tropical areas with consistently heavy rainfall), and attack our trees.
 The distribution of lorikeets is primarily over the north-east in Australia.
 They mainly make their habitats to the forests of all types (open forests, heathlands, rainforest, sclerophyll forest) inland or coastal, to any urban areas, which is awash with suitable trees.

-The ‘screeching flocks’ is imagery that poet uses to describe both; first the ways these lorikeets come, and the second may be the invaders of war who compelled the poet and his family to leave their country.
-Here literally the meaning of flock is the group of lorikeets that come screeching or with loud cry into his trees, and leave them waste having fed on them.
+The ‘screeching flocks’ is imagery that the poet uses to describe both; first the ways these lorikeets come, and the second may be the invaders of war who compelled the poet and his family to leave their country.
+Here literally the meaning of flock is the group of lorikeets that come screeching or with a loud cry into his trees, and leave them waste having fed on them.

 In the second stanza, the poet tells that each morning they (lorikeets) come to perch upon the poet’s tree, and bring summer with them on their green-and-gold wings.
 By ‘bringing summer on green-and-gold wings’, the poet says that whenever they come, the weather becomes a little hot with their chirping and screeching sound, and their wings shine like gold, due to the sunlight.